Kanu-E/Kanu-E.github.io/_posts/2020-07-13-variables_in_ruby.markdown

 ---

 In ruby, a variable is the name that can be assigned to an object we could refer to them as memory locations for data that can be used in a program.
-For exampe:
+For example:

 worlds_best_team  = "Liverpool FC".